 Signs and labels are required at overhead line supports to warn people of danger and give details about a support.
-MNT/003 provides further details on Northern Powergrid policy regarding the statutory labelling of operational assets.
+MNT/003 - Statutory Labelling of Operational Assets provides further details on Northern Powergrid policy regarding the statutory labelling of operational assets.

-Details of the normal mounting location for all tower plates can be found in MNT/003 clause 3.2.4.1 and detailed drawing no. 1091010378 sht1 (Appendix 6 of this document)
+Details of the normal mounting location for all tower plates can be found in MNT/003 clause 3.2.7.1 and detailed drawing 1091010378 sht1 (Appendix 6 of this document)